Colorado nonprofit works to empower women graduates, close the gender wage gap

 According to Zip Recruiter, a gender pay gap begins right out of the gate for women: Among recent graduates, women earned $67,500 and men $72,700 per year, on average.
 In other words, women have average earnings 93% as high as those for men.

-Alejandra Jiminez is an MSU Denver grad who's been job hunting since September.
+Alejandra Jiminez is an Metropolitan State University of Denver grad who's been job hunting since September.

 "It's been a lot of networking, a lot of time spent behind a computer submitting resumes.
 I've lost track of how many resumes I've submitted," she said with a laugh.